Kim Director: Career

 Director's first film role was in 1998's He Got Game, directed by Spike Lee.
 This was followed by Summer of Sam in 1999 and Bamboozled in 2000, both films also directed by Lee.
 Her breakout performance came in the film Book of Shadows: Blair Witch 2 as the hard-core Goth girl, Kim Diamond.
 She went on to act in the independent films Unforeseen, Tony n' Tina's Wedding, Charlie's Party, Live Free or Die, Life is Short, and A Crime with Harvey Keitel.
 Director reunited with Spike Lee for the film She Hate Me in 2004, and in 2006 played Stevie the bank robber in Lee's Inside Man.

 Kim Director has appeared in guest roles on television shows Sex and the City, Law & Order, Law & Order: Criminal Intent, CSI: Miami, Shark, Life, Cold Case, Unforgettable, and Orange is the New Black.
 She had a recurring role as the Cavewoman on the series Cavemen.

 Her later roles include HBO's The Deuce and the Bianca in the Netflix series She's Gotta Have It.

-Director is a trained stage actress and appeared in the Stephen Sondheim and George Furth musical Company at the Kennedy Center.
-She also appeared in the play Guinea Pig Solo by Brett C. Leonard at the Public Theater with LAByrinth Theater Company (Philip Seymour Hoffman and John Ortiz, artistic directors).
-She also worked at the Rattlestick Playwrights Theater in New York in the play The Wood written by Dan Klores and directed by David Bar Katz.